Learning H-Infinity Locomotion Control: Abstract

 \section{Abstract}

-Stable locomotion in precipitous environments is an essential capability of quadruped robots, demanding the ability to resist various external disturbances.
-However, recent learning-based policies only use basic domain randomization to improve the robustness of learned policies, which cannot guarantee that the robot has adequate disturbance resistance capabilities.
-In this paper, we propose to model the learning process as an adversarial interaction between the actor and a newly introduced disturber and ensure their optimization with $H_{\infty}$ constraint.
-In contrast to the actor that maximizes the discounted overall reward, the disturber is responsible for generating effective external forces and is optimized by maximizing the error between the task reward and its oracle, i.e., ``cost" in each iteration.
-To keep joint optimization between the actor and the disturber stable, our $H_{\infty}$ constraint mandates the bound of ratio between the cost to the intensity of the external forces.
-Through reciprocal interaction throughout the training phase, the actor can acquire the capability to navigate increasingly complex physical disturbances.
-We verify the robustness of our approach on quadrupedal locomotion tasks with Unitree Aliengo robot, and also a more challenging task with Unitree A1 robot, where the quadruped is expected to perform locomotion merely on its hind legs as if it is a bipedal robot.
-The simulated quantitative results show improvement against baselines, demonstrating the effectiveness of the method and each design choice.
-On the other hand, real-robot experiments qualitatively exhibit how robust the policy is when interfering with various disturbances on various terrains, including stairs, high platforms, slopes, and slippery terrains.
-All code, checkpoints, and real-world deployment guidance will be made public.
+Stable locomotion in precipitous environments is an essential task for quadruped robots, requiring the ability to resist various external disturbances.
+Recent neural policies enhance robustness against disturbances by learning to resist external forces sampled from a fixed distribution in the simulated environment.
+However, the force generation process doesn't consider the robot's current state, making it difficult to identify the most effective direction and magnitude that can push the robot to the most unstable but recoverable state.
+Thus, challenging cases in the buffer are insufficient to optimize robustness.
+In this paper, we propose to model the robust locomotion learning process as an adversarial interaction between the locomotion policy and a learnable disturbance that is conditioned on the robot state to generate appropriate external forces.
+To make the joint optimization stable, our novel $H_{\infty}$ constraint mandates the bound of the ratio between the cost and the intensity of the external forces.
+We verify the robustness of our approach in both simulated environments and real-world deployment, on quadrupedal locomotion tasks and a more challenging task where the quadruped performs locomotion merely on hind legs.
+Training and deployment code will be made public.